Wrangell, AK, USA cruises

 Chief Shakes Island

-In the boat harbor is Chief Shakes Island, accessible by a pedestrian bridge.
-This calm and peaceful space can offer a welcomed relief from the hustle and bustle of the rest of the harbor, and you may find you want to stay and relax for a few hours.
+In the boat harbour is Chief Shakes Island, accessible by a pedestrian bridge.
+This calm and peaceful space can offer a welcomed relief from the hustle and bustle of the rest of the harbour, and you may find you want to stay and relax for a few hours.
 Photograph totem poles, beautiful trees, and perhaps eagles sitting atop them if you’re lucky.
 Chief Shakes Island is also home to the Shakes Community House – a replica Tlingit tribal house that contains an exhibition of cultural items including tools, blankets, and other trinkets.

-Spend an enriching afternoon in Wrangell Museum, where you can learn more about Tlingit culture, as well as the Russian colonization of Wrangell and the flourishing gold mining industry that followed.
+Spend an enriching afternoon in Wrangell Museum, where you can learn more about Tlingit culture, as well as the Russian colonisation of Wrangell and the flourishing gold mining industry that followed.
 You’ll also find an exhibit focussed on English settlers.
 Among the treasures are more than 3,000 photographs, some 18th century hand-carved Tlingit houseposts, and traditional baskets weaved using spruce and cedar wood.

 Eating and drinking near Wrangell

 As a relatively small town, Wrangell offers a select number of cafes and restaurants that are sometimes only open for limited hours.